willdahlgreen/nicar2022_qgis2/README.md

 This technique works just as well with datasets which use polygons or points that we can layer on top of our shapefile, which is what we'll show you now.

+Firstly, click the filter button you can see by our shapefile, that'll give us back the counties we filtered out previously.

-Bring in the power plant dataset (`power_plants.csv`) by going to the QGIS Menu bar, selecting `Open data source manager > Delimited Text` and browsing to it in the `data` folder.
+Now bring in the power plant dataset (`power_plants.csv`) by going to the QGIS Menu bar, selecting `Open data source manager > Delimited Text` and browsing to it in the `data` folder.

 This includes point data for power plants in Georgia by energy source.
 It includes all plants with a combined total capacity of 1 megawatt or more that are operating, on standby, or are temporarily or permanently out of service as of August 2021.